-The most popular day of the week to share information via social media is Wednesday, and the most popular time of day is 9:30 a.m., according to a recent inforgraphic.
+The most popular day of the week to share information via social media are Thursday and Friday, and the most popular time of day is 1 pm, according to a recent inforgraphic.
 Maybe people just want to beat hump day blues bright and early in the morning!

 Cornell University also did a study last fall that used language software to determine that there was a higher presence of positive words in 509 million tweets early in the morning.
 People’s moods peaks early in the day, suggesting a correlation between sharing and happiness.